-Builder's plate: Part of the information is given on the builder's plate, which is affixed under chart table top.
+Builder's plate: Part of the previously mentioned information is given on the builder's plate, which is affixed next to the driver's seat.
 A full explanation of this information is given in the relevant sections of this manual.